 - Your website should be mobile friendly and fast

-- Optimise your titles and meta descriptions
+- Optimize your titles and meta descriptions

 - Conduct SEO audits for your website

-- Optimise your older content
+- Optimize your older content

 - Target specific long tail and short tail keywords for your blogs